um-pdavila/acs_docs/docs/triton/1-env/1-intro.rst

 ===============================

-The Triton cluster is the University of Miami’s 96 gpu-enabled -node high-performance supercomputer, available to all University of Miami employees and students.
-Triton resources such as hardware (login and compute nodes) and system software are shared by all users.
+Triton cluster consists of 96 `IBM POWER System AC922 <https://www.ibm.com/us-en/marketplace/power-systems-ac922>`__ compute nodes, each of which is equiped with two NVIDIA Tesla V100 GPUs and engineered to be "the most powerful training platform".
 Triton utilizes the Power9 architecture which specializes in data intensive workloads.

 The Triton cluster is the University of Miami's newest supercomputer cluster.